afiola/P2PBazaar/Design Doc.md

 ####Methods:

-`joinNetwork(tracker)`: Connects to the Tracker object and selects a random p2pNode in the network to connect to.
+`joinNetwork(inHostname, inPort)`: Connects to the Tracker object and selects a random p2pNode in the network to connect to.

 `requestOtherNode()`: Requests an ID and port number for another P2PNode from the Tracker.